Philippe Faure-Brac at Habitation Clément: Martinique rum as seen by a great sommelier.

 Philippe Faure-Brac came to Martinique at the invitation of Clément rums to discover Habitation Clément, its production site, cellars, bottling line and teams.
 The visit was important because, although he was already familiar with Clément rums and had contributed to the book Rhum Clément, une histoire de famille, he had never before visited this Martinique heritage site.

-Philippe Faure-Brac is particularly impressed by the strong identity of Martinique’s rhum agricole.
-According to him, this uniqueness comes from the territory, the sugar cane, the climate, the geology, the know-how and the framework of the appellation d’origine contrĂ´lĂ©e.
-He insists that a rum produced in Martinique cannot taste the same as one made elsewhere, because it bears the stamp of its place of origin.
+What Philippe Faure-Brac particularly remembers is the very strong identity of Martinique’s agricultural rum.
+According to him, this singularity comes from the territory itself — the sugar cane, the climate, the geology, the expertise, and the framework of the protected designation of origin.
+He emphasizes that a rum produced in Martinique cannot taste the same as a rum made elsewhere, because it carries the imprint of its place of origin.

 Philippe Faure-Brac defends a gastronomic interpretation of rum.
 He reminds us that rum has a festive dimension, particularly in cocktails, but it can also be enjoyed in other ways.
 For example, he suggests pairing an old rum with cheese or dessert, or a white rum served very cold with smoked fish.
 His view shows that Martinique rum can find its place in specific tasting experiences, in the same way as other great spirits.